Tensor rank decomposition: Calculating the CPD

+However, P Wiriyathammabhum and B Kijsirikul found that there are no optimal solving algorithms (all existing optimization methods cannot provide provably optimal solutions.) as they had created a score tensor and reranked the solutions using just a greedy stepwise selection which can give significantly better solutions, at least on nd-PCA, nd-FLD/LDA, and so on (CPD and Tucker variants).
+The hypothesis is fixing all the other n-1th parameters while optimizing the nth parameter is always (provably) suboptimal.
+MS Mahanta and KN Plataniotis proposed another spectral clustering solution which further provides better solutions.

 Applications

 In machine learning, the CP-decomposition is the central ingredient in learning probabilistic latent variables models via the technique of moment-matching.
 For example, consider the multi-view model which is a probabilistic latent variable model.
 In this model, the generation of samples are posited as follows: there exists a hidden random variable that is not observed directly, given which, there are several conditionally independent random variables known as the different "views" of the hidden variable.
-For simplicity, assume there are three symmetrical views $x_1, x_2, x_3$ of a $k$-state categorical hidden variable $h$.
-Then the empirical third moment of this latent variable model can be written as:
+For example, assume there are three views $x_1, x_2, x_3$ of a $k$-state categorical hidden variable $h$.
+Then the empirical third moment of this latent variable model $E[ x_1 \otimes x_2 \otimes x_3 ]$ is a rank 3 tensor and can be decomposed as: